• Skip to primary navigation

 The Journal of the American Medical Association (JAMA) reported several years ago that long-term pot smokers performed much worse on attention and memory tests than short-term users.
 On auditory verbal tests, long-term pot users failed to remember “significantly fewer words” than those using pot for less than a year.
 People with a marijuana problem also showed impaired retrieval, retention, and learning of new information, as compared to their cohorts.
 The report also noted that declining performance measures correlated with how many years a subject had been using pot.

-A 2020 research article suggests there is robust evidence to support a dose-response association between the risk of psychosis and the use of high-potency pot.
+A 2020 research article suggests there is robust evidence to support a dose-response association between the risk of psychosis and the use of a high-potency pot.
 Neurologists assert THC could induce psychotic-like symptoms in people with no history of mental illness.
 Alternately, pot strains with lower amounts of THC and higher amounts of CBD may not carry the risk of psychosis in otherwise healthy people.
-Molecular studies show that CBD seems to counteract the psychoactive affects of THC by acting as an inverse antagonist/agonist on cannabinoid receptors in the brain.
+Molecular studies show that CBD seems to counteract the psychoactive effects of THC by acting as an inverse antagonist/agonist on cannabinoid receptors in the brain.

 Marijuana’s Increased Purity and Its Impact on Physical Health